 Cautions Discusses conditions that may cause diagnostic confusion, including improper specimen collection and handling, inappropriate test selection, and interfering substances

 Test results should be used as an aid in diagnosis and not be considered diagnostic in themselves.
 The single assay should not be used as the only criteria to form a clinical conclusion, but results should be correlated with patient symptoms and clinical presentation.
 A negative result does not negate the presence of the organism or active disease.

 Clinical pathologic correlative studies.
 Three hundred twenty-one clinical specimens (including blood, tissue, spinal fluid, and synovial fluid) were evaluated for the presence of Tropheryma whipplei DNA by targeting the heat shock protein 65 gene using the LC Whip assay and results were compared to that of a conventional PCR assay.
 The sensitivity and specificity of the LC Whip compared to conventional PCR were 98% and 99%, respectively.
-The analytical sensitivity was <50 targets per reaction.
+The analytical sensitivity was less than 50 targets per reaction.
 The LC Whip showed no cross-reaction when tested on a panel of 28 organisms genotypically closely related to Tropheryma whipplei by BLAST analysis.